DeepOSets: Non-Autoregressive In-Context Learning with Permutation-Invariance Inductive Bias: Conclusion

-The experimental results presented here have unveiled the potential of DeepOSets as a more efficient and noise-robust alternative to autoregressive models, here represented by the transformer-based model in \cite{garg2023}, for in-context learning of supervised learning operators.
-DeepOSets requires fewer parameters and trains faster than the transformer model.
+We investigated in this paper the emergence of ICL in a non-autoregressive, permutation-invariant neural architecture, called DeepOSets.
+This architecture combines set learning and operator learning in an innovative way, and may be of independent interest in both of these tasks.
+We proved that DeepOSets is a universal approximator for permutation-invariant regression operators.
+Experimental results with linear and shallow neural network regression have unveiled the potential of DeepOSets as a more efficient and noise-robust alternative to autoregressive models.
 Several key findings regarding the performance and behavior of DeepOSets were observed.
 The DeepSets module effectively generalizes in-context examples, enabling DeepOSets to maintain consistent performance with noisy prompts of varying size not encountered during training.
-Note that the DeepOSets model was trained with noiseless data, and the ability to predict noisy prompts is meta-learned.

-The significant advantage of DeepOSets over autoregressive approaches is the linear time and memory complexity in inference (\cref{tbl:inference}).
-DeepOSets has linear time complexity when processing in-context examples.
-Once in-context examples are processed and fixed, the prediction on new $x_{query}$ takes constant time, while autoregressive approaches, such as the transformer, requires obtaining an attention matrix for every new prompt, even if the rest of the prompt is fixed --- unlike the DeepOSets architecture, the transformer is memoryless with respect to every new $x_{query}$.
-Furthermore, our experiments demonstrated that DeepOSets performs more accurately than the transformer approach of \cite{garg2023} in low-dimensional noisy problems.

-However, it was observed that for linear regression problems without noise, DeepOSets is less accurate than the transformer approach of \cite{garg2023} (while still being much faster).
-Another limitation is the difficulty of learning high dimensional problems, which was already observed in vanilla DeepONets~\cite{mandl2024separable,peyvan2024riemannonets}.
-This limitation can be improved by a two-step training method that trains branch and trunk separately~\cite{lee2024training}.
-Alternatively, multiple-input operators~\cite{jin2022}, dimension reduction approaches~\cite{lanthaler2023operator, kontolati2023learning}, and dimension separation~\cite{yu2024separable} are all possible future work to conquer the curse of dimensionality.

-Finally, we note that DeepOSets can be extended to learning {\em multiple} supervised learning operators; this would be the case when the algorithm contains hyperparameters, such as the regularization parameter in ridge regression, or the number of neighbors in a nearest-neighbor regression.
-A DeepOSets approach to {\em automatic machine learning} (Auto-ML) would train the model for a range of hyperparameters and be able to automatically select the hyperparameter for a new prompt.
-We also note that the DeepOSets architecture can be extended to handle operator learning for PDEs, where the in-context examples consist of pairs of boundary conditions or coefficient functions and solutions.
-These extensions will be considered in future work. \fi
+The DeepOSets model is trained with noiseless data, and the ability to predict noisy prompts is meta-learned.
+The experiments with polynomial regression showed that DeepOSets can learn multiple operators and perform automatic model selection.
+This shows that DeepOSets has potential as an auto-ML approach, where a single network can be trained with diverse data and be able to automatically select the hyperparameter from a new prompt, with no further training.
+Future work will continue to investigate the properties of the DeepOSets architecture in in-context learning, set learning, and operator learning tasks.